awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 A Kinesis data analytics application buffers the output records and invokes the AWS Lambda destination function frequently\.

-+ If records are emitted to the destination in\-application stream with in the Kinesis Analytics application as a tumbling window, the AWS Lambda destination function is invoked per tumbling window trigger\.
++ If records are emitted to the destination in\-application stream within the Kinesis Analytics application as a tumbling window, the AWS Lambda destination function is invoked per tumbling window trigger\.
 For example, if a tumbling window of 60 seconds is used to emit the records to the destination in\-application stream, then the AWS Lambda function is invoked once every 60 seconds\.

 + If records are emitted to the destination in\-application stream with in the Kinesis data analytics application as a continuous query or a sliding window, the AWS Lambda destination function is invoked approximately once per second\.